Chart Color Schemes

 Tongala has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No infrastructure changes significantly influence a region's performance.
-AreaSearch identified zero projects impacting this area.
-Notable initiatives include Shepparton Line Upgrade, Regional Housing Fund (Victoria), Victorian Renewable Energy Zones, and Victoria to NSW Interconnector West (VNI West).
+No changes can influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
+A total of 0 projects have been identified by AreaSearch that could potentially impact this area.
+Key projects include Shepparton Line Upgrade, Regional Housing Fund (Victoria), Victorian Renewable Energy Zones, and Victoria to NSW Interconnector West (VNI West).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.